EthelynHuang/rag-safety/README.md

----
-title: AI Safety RAG
-emoji: 🔍
-colorFrom: blue
-colorTo: green
-sdk: docker
-pinned: false
----

 # AI Safety RAG

 A retrieval-augmented generation (RAG) system for AI safety and alignment research.
-In response to a (relevant) user query, the system retrieves the most relevant passages from **5,823 papers and posts** across LessWrong and the Alignment Forum, then generates a grounded, cited answer using Claude.
+In response to a (relevant) user query, the system retrieves the most relevant passages from **7683 papers and posts** across LessWrong and the Alignment Forum, then generates a grounded, cited answer using Claude.

 ## What It Does